Domgas08/university-algorithmic-problems/README.md

 - **base-conversion/**
   Converts a number from base `x` to base `y` for `x < 37` and `y < 37`, supporting digits and letters (`0–9`, `A–Z`).
+  ### Contents

+- **quicksort-recursive/**
+  Recursive implementation of the quicksort algorithm using the median-of-three pivot selection strategy.

 All programs are written in standard C and are intended for educational and learning purposes.